seiferla/FiBo/docs/use_cases/UC_8_scanning_receipts/UC_8_scanning_receipt.md

 - The extracted information is displayed to the user for confirmation
 - If the information ist correct, the user saves it to their cashflow
 - If the information is incorrect, the user can make manual adjustments before saving it
+- The Dashboard will be updated
+- Finally, the user is shown a success message

 ### 2.1.1 Activity Diagram
 ![Change_added_data_Activity_Diagram](scanning_receipt.drawio.svg)